How To Select The Best Trade Show Booth Location

 Good locations include high-traffic intersections, where major walkways connect.
-These spots can stand out and help you maximize your visual real estate, since attendees will be view your displays from multiple angles.
+These spots can stand out and help you maximize your visual real estate since attendees will see your displays from multiple angles.

 Other good options include the areas around food and drink services, where attendees will stop during the event, and locations around the restrooms.
 These locations are usually available for less than the “prime” spots at the event entrance but still attract plenty of foot traffic.

 Ask for a location close to a major brand or show sponsor

 Here’s a simple way to get more bang for your buck — ask for a location near one of the event’s sponsors, or a well-known brand in your industry.